User permissions required: ‘View Sources’ AND ‘View Labels’

 Top 10 highest volume leaf labels table – sentiment applied

-The time period is set by the user in either the filter or in the top right dropdown menu.
+The time series in scope is set by the user in the filter bar, and the time sequencing of the chart (i.e. daily, weekly, etc.) in the top right dropdown menu.

 For the time period selected, the table shows the top 10 labels based on the sum of probabilities of predicted labels.
 It also highlights how those labels have changed in rank from the previous period.